-Chrysanthemums, also known as mums, are stunning flowers that add brightness and an array of hues to any garden.
-Nevertheless, they are renowned for their slow blooming process and brief flowering period.
+Chrysanthemums, commonly referred to as mums, are beautiful flowers that add a burst of colors and liveliness to any garden.
+Nevertheless, they are known for their gradual blooming and brief flowering period.

 If you want to make mums bloom faster, you’ll have to take matters into your own hands with different strategies and techniques.